-This is list of the attributes that a legacy fundraiser could have.
-We know that noone will match up perfectly to the whole list.
+This is list of the attributes that a Head of Supporting Quaker Communities could have.
+We know that no-one will match up perfectly to the whole list.
 We are looking for the best mix of skills and experience that fits these needs.